Our mission is to interpret and conserve the earth’s biological diversity through research, education, and citizen science focused on birds.

 Welcome to the Cornell Lab

-Your support enables discovery of new knowledge, innovation of new technologies to reveal that knowledge, teaching to foster new leaders, inspiration to motivate change, and transforming science to action to make a difference on the ground.
+Your support of the Cornell Lab of Ornithology helps by enabling discovery of new knowledge to understand and protect nature, innovation of new technologies to reveal that knowledge, teaching to foster new leaders, inspiration to motivate change, and transformation of science to action to make a difference on the ground.

 Science & Innovation Discovering New Knowledge